pnp/PnP/Samples/Core.MMSSync/readme.md

 Version | Date | Comments
 ---------| -----| --------
 1.0 | May 5th 2014 | Initial release
-2.0 | December 2nd 2014 | Major rewrite of the sync manager, now supports all change events + hierarchical termsets + multiple languages
+2.0 | December 2nd 2014 | Major rewrite of the sync manager, now supports all change events for groups, temsets and terms, hierarchical termsets, reused terms, multiple languages, term and termset properties, more robust operations, logging,...

 ### Disclaimer ###
 **THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**